How Your LLC Will Be Taxed

 - Oklahoma state tax

-Most Oklahoma LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs pay estimated taxes four times a year.
+Learn more on the IRS website, and speak to your accountant for more information.

 Yes.
-Oklahoma does have a general state income tax.
+Oklahoma does have a state income tax.
 You can find more information above.